TommyHeather/secure-python-chat/README.md

 ---

-* **The Course Lecturer:** A special thank you for the continuous support, guidance, and for enthusiastically approving the "project upgrade" that allowed me to push the technical boundaries of the original assignment.
+* ** Avishay (אבישי) - The Course Lecturer:** A special thank you for the continuous support, guidance, and for enthusiastically approving the "project upgrade" that allowed me to push the technical boundaries of the original assignment.
 * **My classmates, Uria (אוריה) and Or (אור):** Thank you for your invaluable contributions to QA and cross-platform testing.
 Your rigorous bug-hunting, relentless testing across different devices, and brilliant architectural suggestions directly led to critical code improvements and the flawless stabilization of the final protocol.

 ---